Pesnya goda

-Pesnya goda (Песня года), meaning Song of the Year, is an annual Russian music gala and former Soviet televised music festival.
+Pesnya goda (Песня года), meaning Song of the Year, is an annual televised music festival and gala in Russia, honoring standout songs from the previous year.
+The event began in the Soviet period, and prior to the dissolution of the USSR also included songs in languages other than Russian.

 First held in 1971, it became the main event of the year for Soviet singers and musical groups.
 Pesnya goda is traditionally recorded in December and aired on television in early January, as part of the New Year's festivities.
-Up to 2004 Channel One Russia was the official TV broadcaster of the national finals (former Programme One of Soviet Central Television with a break in 1992), today Russia 1 serves as the official TV partner since 2006.
+Programme One (later Channel One Russia) was the official broadcaster through 2004; the festival is now broadcast on Russia 1.

 History

-In many ways, the history of "Pesnya goda" mirrored the history of the former Soviet Union.
+In many ways, the history of Pesnya goda mirrored the history of the former Soviet Union.
 The songs selected for the initial festivals were strictly censored and required to be consistent with the social norms established by the Communist Party.
-The performers were all conservatory graduates in good standing with pristine reputations and conservative looks, the same case fell also for the VIAs whose songs were also featured.
+The performers were all conservatory graduates in good standing with pristine reputations and conservative looks; the same case fell also for the VIAs whose songs were also featured.
 Over time as Soviet society became more liberal and in the 1980s during the era of perestroika, the festival began to include a broader range of musical styles, song lyrics, and performers.
-From 1971 and 1972 it had been aired in black and white and via videotape, starting 1973 the program has been prerecorded in color (and today taped in digital video and high definition).
+In 1971 and 1972 it aired in black and white and via videotape; starting 1973, the program was prerecorded in color, and today is shot in digital video and high definition.

-In the 1990s, after the collapse of the Soviet Union, the "Pesnya goda" festival was reborn in 1993 and became part of the new society's New Year's tradition, providing an escape from the harsh socioeconomic realities of life in Russia in the 1990s.
+In the 1990s, after the collapse of the Soviet Union, the Pesnya goda festival was reborn in 1993 and became part of the new society's New Year's tradition, providing an escape from the harsh socioeconomic realities of life in Russia in the 1990s.
 In the 2000s, the festival became a television extravaganza featuring the most commercially successful and popular artists of Russian pop and rock music.
+In 2021, the festival's 50th anniversary, Pesnya goda held a special golden jubilee event.